 That's why there's a Tea Party.

-There's why the independents are surging away from Democrats in droves.
+There's why the Independents are surging away from Democrats in droves.

-So Castle Democrat.
+So Castle, Democrat.

-Here's a here's a statistic.
+Here's a statistic.

 I know even some people on our side do.